kratzersmz/teska-cloud/README.md

 ## Add a new forward Lookup Zone in your DNS Server:
 e.g. cloud.hans-schule.de and Point the A record directly to 192.168.201.7

-if using collabora, point e.g. office.hans-schule.de directly with a A record to 192.168.201.7
+if using collabora/onlyoffice, point e.g. office.hans-schule.de directly with a A record to 192.168.201.7

 ## HowTo run
 use an linux distri you want. this stuff was build on ubuntu-server, but any other distro with docker+docker-compose + a few python moduls should do.